hktr92/upgrader/README.md

 - Use it: `sudo upgrader cycle`

 ## Warning!
 This script interacts with system maintenance tools, such as apt or zypper, so you must execute the script with as root (sudo should be enough and secure).
+In most cases, the updates executed by Upgrader works without any problems.

 ## License
 This project is available under MIT license.